You’ve loved it forever. You know that with deliberate study and practice, you could become a better writer and get published.

 Wherever you’re at, we sharpen your toolset.
 Creative writing can be taught.
 You’ll have fun nerding-out, spotting technique in everything you read; and then, you’ll learn to let go and trust your new skills as pen meets page, without spoiling the mystery.

-It’s not about productivity, it’s about meeting the portal.
+It’s not about page count, it’s about the quality of your words.
 Your heart, body, and psyche are cared for in this program.
 You’ll get used to moving emotion through your body and onto the page, using all five senses, so the truth of what you write is deeply felt.

 Every writer is different, but many of our struggles are the same.
 Solidarity with other writers is vital in this unreasonable life we choose.
 You’ll walk out of the Intensive knowing how to centre writing in your life, without it being an existential crisis.